Brandon Walsh

 Brandon Walsh is a fictional character played by Jason Priestley on Fox television series Beverly Hills, 90210.
 He was the first character introduced in the Beverly Hills, 90210 franchise and served as the lead male character in the television drama.

 Brandon was best known for his altruistic nature and strong moral values.
-Unlike his close friend Dylan McKay, who was portrayed as an anti hero, Brandon's motives were often unselfish, and he was more of a traditional hero than Dylan.
+Unlike his close friend Dylan McKay, who was portrayed as an anti-hero, Brandon's motives were often unselfish, and he was more of a traditional hero than Dylan.
 His friendliness made him so popular among his peers that, during the show's run, his sister Brenda, along with his friends, Dylan and Steve, all revealed that they considered Brandon the best friend they ever had.

 For his portrayal of Brandon, Priestley was nominated twice for the Golden Globe Award for Best Actor – Television Series Drama, in 1992 and 1994, for the 50th and 52nd ceremonies, respectively.
-Until his departure in the ninth season episode, “Brandon Leaves,” his character appeared in every episode but one, and he later returned for a last appearance in the final episode of the series.
-Starting on season six, Priestley also became a producer, and for the eight season was promoted to executive producer, until the ninth season.
+Until his departure in the ninth-season episode, “Brandon Leaves,” his character appeared in every episode but one, and he later returned for a last appearance in the final episode of the series.
+Starting on season 6, Priestley also became a producer, and for the eight season was promoted to executive producer, until the ninth season.
 About his departure, Priestley says he regrets leaving the show too early.

 Beverly Hills, 90210

 Background

-Born and raised in Minneapolis, Minnesota with twin sister, Brenda (Shannen Doherty), Brandon was the eldest child of Jim and Cindy Walsh.
+Born and raised in Minneapolis, Minnesota with twin sister, Brenda (played by Shannen Doherty), Brandon was the eldest child of Jim and Cindy Walsh.
 As a result of Jim's job promotion, the family moved to Beverly Hills in 1990, where Brandon and Brenda enrolled at the local West Beverly Hills High School, where in the pilot episode, they met new friends Steve Sanders (Ian Ziering) and Kelly Taylor (Jennie Garth).
 In episode two, "The Green Room," Brandon befriended loner, Dylan McKay (Luke Perry), before going on to befriend many others in his years spent in Beverly Hills.
 Brandon was known to have problems with gambling, which affected his relationship with his friends.
 He also had trouble resisting temptation when dating Kelly, shown with Emily Valentine and, coincidentally, a woman named Emma Bennett.